rozwalak/Vibe_Analysis/refinement_workflow.md

 - Library type should be defined for a specific sample in the spreadsheet, without an extra parameter here (library_type: single).
 Column R0 is filled for single-end libraries, and columns R1 and R2 for paired-end libraries.

 ## Change #2
-MD tags are not present in the current panmap/*.bam files, limiting downstream analyses.
+MD tags are missing from the current panmap/*.bam files, limiting downstream analyses.
 Add them:

 ```
 samtools calmd -@ 8 -b Warinner2014/panmap/SRS473742.bam Warinner2014/panmap/SRS473742.ref.fa > Warinner2014/panmap/SRS473742.tmp.bam && \
 mv SRS473742.tmp.bam SRS473742.bam && \
 samtools index -@ 8 SRS473742.bam
 ```
-Ideally, do not create a separate rule but incorporate it into the panmap rule if possible.
+Ideally, do not create a separate rule but incorporate it into existing panmap rule if possible.
 If it's not a good solution, create a new rule in snakemake.

 ## Change #3
 Replace MapDamage2 with pyDamage (https://pydamage.readthedocs.io/en/latest/), which is faster.

-- Remove mapdamage2 from rules and incorporate pyDamage, running a command:
+Remove mapdamage2 from rules and incorporate pyDamage, for running a command:
 ```
-pydamage --outdir pydamage analyze Warinner2014/panmap/SRS473742.bam --plot
+pydamage --outdir Warinner2014/pydamage analyze Warinner2014/panmap/SRS473742.bam --plot
 ```
-Comment: The BAM file must be corrected to have MD tags.
+Comment: The BAM file must be corrected to include MD tags.

+## Change #4